fbpx

 Should You Cycle Retinol?

 “When you use something like a retinol, it is providing the resources so your skin feels as if it can build collagen and do all these housekeeping things that it doesn’t normally have time for,” Dr. Day says.
-“If you have abundance all the time, you can run into problems with that.
-You can run out of the abundance resources that your skin really needs to continue to repair. “
+“If you have abundance all the time, you can run out of the abundance resources that your skin really needs to continue to repair. “

 This is when you run into irritated, inflamed skin.
 To combat this, many dermatologists do recommend a cycling schedule.
 “To minimize the irritation that some people get with topical retinoids (like tretinoin/RetinA) and retinols, we dermatologists have been recommending many patients (especially those with dry skin or in mountain climates that lack humidity) avoid nightly use of these topical retinoids,” Dr. Cohen explains.
 “Instead, we have them use every other night or every third night, alternating with effective moisturizers that often contain antioxidants and barrier repairs that help the skin as well.”